Sven-I-Am/PHP-Price-Calculator/README.md

     * cleaned up `calculator` by separating out the sub calculations
   * :exclamation: We are now done with all the must-haves and even have one of the nice-to-have features implemented
   * It was a good day! :tada:
+* Day 4 (:date:12/11/2021)
+  * After a well deserved day af rest (armistice day) we jumped right back in to coding
+    * Filtered the products by price category
+    * Only display the selected category
+    * In the selection list also divided the products in categories when a specific category is chosen
+    * We decided to order the product list by name A-Z
+    * :tada: second nice-to-have down